 3. Selling on social media platforms

-Many small businesses will already have social media accounts set up in order to keep in touch with customers and as a way of promoting their brand image, so it's worth looking into how using these platforms as a sales channel could boost cash flow in the lead up to Christmas.
+Many small businesses will already have social media accounts set up in order to keep in touch with customers and as a way of promoting their brand image, so it's worth looking into how using these platforms as a sales channel could boost cash flow.

 Social media platforms such as Instagram and Facebook have made selling to customers even easier through features such as Instagram Shopping - where customers are seamlessly taken from their Instagram feed to the business' website with just one click.